 - Call the Brokerage and ask for an ideal realtor.

-According to HGTV Interior decorator, Genevieve Gorder, “community drives happiness in life.
+According to HGTV Interior decorator Genevieve Gorder, “community drives happiness in life.
 So whatever or whoever’s around you is a huge deal.
 You can always improve your house, but where you put it can’t change.”
 So when choosing a location, make sure it fits your daily lifestyle.

 Make a list of features you want in your new home.
 From location to amenities, write down everything – features you want and features you need.
-Once you’ve it all listed out, focus on the homes with these specifications.
+Once you have it all listed out, focus on the homes with these specifications.
 However, keep an open mind and be flexible.
 Sometimes you never really know what you want until you see it.

 Finding the right home takes time.
 You need to do a lot of research, see a lot of houses and familiarize yourself with the market.
 If you’ve decided on purchasing a home, talk to your realtor months ahead before you need to move.
-Remember, not all deals go through, and some negotiation will fall through, so you really need a lot of patience.
+Remember, not all deals go through, and some negotiations will fall through, so you really need a lot of patience.

-Now that you’ve got these tips for first time home buyers, we wish you good luck and go get that dream house of yours!
+Now that you’ve got these tips for first-time home buyers, we wish you good luck and go get that dream house of yours!